Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

 Mr. Earnshaw wants Heathcliff to sleep with his children the first night.
-If the child was his, it make sense that he would have shown this level of concern.
-But for a strange child with unknown habits, caution would have been warranted.
+If the child was his, it makes sense that he would have shown this level of concern.
+But caution would have been warranted for a strange child with unknown habits.
 It seems Earnshaw wanted to seal Heathcliff's standing as a son right off the bat.

-In spite of his wife's and son Hindley's unfavorable and extreme reactions to Heathcliff, Mr. Earnshaw is strongly and irrevocably drawn to the boy.
-Why would his feelings for an outsider be more important than of his own family's feelings?
-If he thought that Heathcliff was his son and loved him as his son, this would explain Earnshaw's actions.
+Despite his wife's and son Hindley's unfavorable and extreme reactions to Heathcliff, Mr. Earnshaw is strongly and irrevocably drawn to the boy.
+Why would his feelings for an outsider be more important than his own family's feelings?
+If he thought Heathcliff was his son and loved him as his son, this would explain Earnshaw's actions.

 When Mr. Earnshaw learns Hindley is persecuting Heathcliff, he is furious.
 Again, this would seem an overly-emotional reaction over a child that wasn't your own but would completely fit the circumstances if the child actually was.
 Mr. Earnshaw's fury seems more driven by a paternal instinct to protect a son.